 The three most popular answers here were:

 CISOs really need to think hard before accepting a role that does not allow them to do their jobs properly.
 Lack of staff, training and money are key to erecting a strong defense.
-InfoSecurity is touted as a number one concern for many organizations, but without these three components, a CISO cannot even bring in specialist information security consultants to assess the risk to business critical assets and help CISOs formulate a cost-effective plan to prepare for disaster.
+InfoSecurity is touted as a number one concern for many organizations, but without these three components, a CISO cannot even bring in specialist information security consultants to assess the risk to business-critical assets and help CISOs formulate a cost-effective plan to prepare for disaster.

 Q2: What are you and your organization’s top issues concerning digital threats

-Answers to this questions varied widely.
+Answers to these questions varied widely.
 CISOs, as we’ve established, have a lot on their plates to worry about, including compliance, cyberattacks, and reputation damage.
 Depending on the assets you need protect, the industry you are in and the regulations you need to follow, priorities and focus will differ.

 Q3: How do you measure risk within your environment?

 Most respondents did not feel they had a proper handle on their risk posture.
 Sadly, making everything more difficult for the CISO, there is no out-of-the-box approach.
 We recommend CISOs bring in experts that will first listen carefully to your requirements before making recommendations.
 Simply performing a standard pen test to prove your vulnerability helps no one.
 Every organization and system is vulnerable somewhere.

 It is key is to nail down a clear and specific information security strategy that fits your requirements and reduces your organization’s (and your personal) risk exposure.
 A risk assessment should always be tailored to what your organization must protect.